 - Liletta, a hormonal IUD effective for three years

 - Skyla, a smaller hormonal IUD also effective for three years

 - Kyleena, a newer hormonal IUD good for five years

 If you don’t want children and want something to “set and forget,” then speak with your doctor about sterilization for long-term protection.
-In women, the fallopian tubes are blocked so the egg can’t travel to the uterus.
-In men, the sperm is prevented from being released during ejaculation.
+In people assigned female at birth, the fallopian tubes are blocked so the egg can’t travel to the uterus.
+In people assigned male at birth, the sperm is prevented from being released during ejaculation.

 Some sterilization procedures may not work right away, so you should use backup birth control methods until your doctor gives you the all-clear.